jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-11-27-a-small-contribution.md

 title: "A small contribution"
 categories: open-source
 ---
 I have been working through the Ruby exercises on [exercism.io] from time to time for seven months.
 It provides a great resource to practise writing code in different ways.
-Today I found a small wrinkle and had an opportunity to give something back.
+Yesterday I found a small wrinkle and had an opportunity to give something back.

 ## A very small bug